viktormiok/tigaRcycle/README.md

 **Note:** On Mac OS X, Docker Machine has Memory and CPU limits.
 To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

-For building Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaRcycle/blob/main/Dockerfile) (available in this repo) and run to following command to build it:
+For building a Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaRcycle/blob/main/Dockerfile) (available in this repo) and run to following command to build it:
 ```
-docker build -t tigaRcycle .
+docker build -t tigaRcycle.
 ```
 This will create a __`tigaRcycle`__ docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
 You can then run it using the following command: